-This White Paper is an extended version of the EaaS workshop report published as [16].
+This paper is a revised version of the White Paper published as [Hanbury et al. 2015].
 It begins by describing two success stories arising from evaluations that have used the EaaS paradigm.
 Then, an overview of existing EaaS initiatives is given in Section 3.
 The benefits of the EaaS paradigm and the shortcomings of EaaS in its current form are covered in Sections 4 and 5, respectively.
 The vision for a fully-developed EaaS approach is presented in Section 6.
 Finally, aspects to consider in the next steps toward achieving this vision are covered in Section 7.